'Dracula' to 'Thirst': Best Vampire Movies That Are Bloody Terrifying

 Cast: Sheila Vand as The Girl, Arash Marandi as Arash, Marshall Manesh as Hossein ‘The Junkie.’

 Synopsis: The monochrome vampire film is based in a grim and dismal Iranian town named Bad City where a lonely female vampire, The Girl, keeps vigil.
-The fang-toothed girl develops bonds with men who have done some wrong or disrespected women and has some gory ways to rectify their misdoings.
+The fang-toothed girl seeks out men who have done some wrong or disrespected women and has some gory ways to rectify their misdoings.

 Ranked among the best vampire movies, the Persian-language horror movie began as a crowd-funded project but soon garnered attention and became a noted independent title.
 Amirpour takes the idea of a simple vampire story and turns it into a social commentary while keeping the entertainment and spooky fervour high with an outstanding soundtrack.